jpratt-mru/funwebdev-3ed-lab-feedback/lab10.md

 - [ ] "to simplify no error handling..." => "to simplify, no error handling..."
 - [ ] the createMarker call formatting is pretty wonky - that poor city.AsciiName....
 - [ ] should the `console.log(error)` be in braces?
 Do you want to make it `console.error`?

+## TYK#5

+This one got me thinking that the labs could benefit from screencasts of finished products.
+In the screencasts, you would demo the finished product, showing the behaviour of the various completed features.
+These would be exceptionally useful in the more complex exercises, like this one!

+#1

+- [ ] Figure 10.5 => Figure 10.2
+- [ ] "...display list of paintings..." => "...display a list..."
+- [ ] could suggest using delegation here as well if the reader wants to?
+- it's probably just a bit of OCD kicking in, but given the suggested way of completing this, why not rename the sections A(list of galleries), B (gallery details), C (as-is), D(as-is) and then have steps 1 through 4 talk about sections A through D?